cjmayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =================  =======================================  ===================================================================

 There might be also some custom renderer types, so never make an assumption there are just these types.
-You can query :class:`QgsRendererRegistry` to find out currently available renderers:
+You can query the application's :class:`QgsRendererRegistry` to find out currently available renderers:

 .. code-block:: python